 Would you like to save money on Takeaway food without compromising on your takeaway treats?
 Well, here's the solution!
-You can make your own taste-a-like takeaway food (Doner Kebab recipe included).
+You can make your own taste-a-like takeaway food.
+Make your own Doner Kebab with this easy recipe.

 A few years ago, there was a lot of hype around a book called The Takeaway Secret: How to cook your favourite fast-food at home which was written by Kenny McGovern.
 Kenny spent five years testing and tweaking his recipes until he created exact ‘taste-a-likes’ of all his favourite takeaway foods.
-It features recipes for foods based on McDonalds, Subway, Chinese and Indian Takeaways, pizza places and chip shops.
+It features recipes for foods based on McDonalds, Subway, Chinese and Indian Takeaways, pizza places and chip shops plus the infamous homemade Doner Kebab recipe.

 I have used the paperback version of the original The Takeaway Secret book A LOT and some of my favourite recipes in this book are:

 - American Breakfast Sausage – Same as the Sausage McMuffin from McDonalds